christie888/christie888.github.io/_pages/about.md

 **Topic 1: Digital Twin (DT) for Resillient and Smart Mobility**

 DTs support the optimizations of resources allocation, operations, and support data-driven decision-making.
 As quantum computing advances, Pysicis-informed (PI)-AI offers a bridge between classical traffic modeling and quantum-enhanced optimization, enaling complex problems solving much faster than classical solutions.
-By integrating solid traffic flow theories with efficient quantum AI technologies, we can develop next-generation mobility platform that are resilient, adaptive, and sustainable.
+By integrating solid traffic flow theories with efficient quantum AI technologies, we can develop next-generation mobility platform that are resilient, adaptive, for such as reducing traffic congestion, minimizing energy consumption, carbon emissions  and so on.
-The research question and hypotheses realted to DT include: What novel Quantum computing techniques can be designed to address the complex optimization challenges in smart and resillient mobility?
-What objectives, such as reducing traffic congestion, minimizing energy consumption, carbon emissions could be optimized by Quantum AI models?
-Additionally, can we define other comprehensive goals for the smart and resillient mobility.

 ---